Everybody has a war story. Some are gorier than others and each has a unique sequence of battlefields.

 “She keep saying she love me but she’ll lie to ya face.
 Same homies that owe you disown you like they don’t know you.
 I been to Minnesota, I promise the streets colder.”

-He’s in no mood to reconcile or apologize for his charming drawl that brings home the bacon.
+And he’s in no mood to reconcile or apologize for a livelihood earned from drawling.

-Later, along his home tour, he proudly shows us that still the loveliest gardens have a few weeds.
+Later, along his home tour, he proudly shows us that even the loveliest gardens have a few weeds.

 “Did it out of love.
 Guess what?
 They still gone hate.”

-If there was ever an antique maxim to be placed on his mantelpiece, it’d be Ephesians 4:31-32.
+If there was ever a maxim to be placed on Starlito’s mantelpiece, it’d be Ephesians 4:31-32.
 On “Ain’t Gonna Ride for Me,” Starlito groans: